- Don't look back!

 - Photo Gallery

-2020 Dead Sea Marathon
+2020 Dead Sea Marathon Israel

 Run at the Lowest Point on Earth

-Friday, 31 January, 2020, Ein Bokek
+Friday, February 7, 2020, Ein Bokek

 The Dead Sea marathon further extends the legacy of the established international Ein Gedi Run, which for over three decades has attracted tens thousands of professional and amateur athletes, offering a captivating running experience against the backdrop of fantastic and serene landscapes.
 The tradition of the Ein Gedi Run in memory of Tomer and Giora Ron continues with a dedicated 10K run.